LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/forms/creating-forms.rst

    Your form will NOT submit a value for an ``<input>`` unless it has a ``name`` attribute.

+.. index:: ! label

-Forms normally contain more than one input. ``<label>`` tags are used provide a textual label, which informs the user of what data to enter into each field.
+Forms normally contain more than one input. ``<label>`` tags are used provide a textual label, which informs the user of the purpose of the field.
 The simplest usage of ``<label>`` tags is to *wrap* them around ``<input>`` tags.

 .. sourcecode:: html